sodadata/docs/soda/sensitive-data.md

 ## Deploy a self-hosted Soda Agent
-The self-hosted Soda Agent is a containerized Soda Library deployed in a Kubernetes cluster in your cloud services provider environment, such as Azure or AWS.
-It enables users of Soda Cloud to securely access data sources so it can perform data quality scanning while meeting infrastructure team’s security rules and requirements that  protect credentials and record-level data from exposure.
+Soda's self-hosted agent is a containerized Soda Library deployed in a Kubernetes cluster in your cloud services provider environment, such as Azure or AWS.
+It enables users of Soda Cloud to securely access your data sources so it can perform data quality scanning while meeting your infrastructure team’s security rules and requirements that protect credentials and record-level data from exposure.

 Consider [deploying a self-hosted agent]({% link soda-agent/deploy.md %}) in your own infrastructure to securely manage access to your data sources.
 See also: [Soda architecture]({% link soda-cloud/soda-cloud-architecture.md %})